Isachenko/ObjectManipulation/README.md

 Small object manipulation project with uArm and ML.

 To run this experiment the requeriments are:
--
--
--
--

-To run it you have to open with pyhton main.py and add the next 4 arguments
+To run it you have to open with pyhton main.py and add the next 4 arguments:

--$1: Discrete or continuous
+* $1: Discrete or continuous
     - 0: Discrete experiment
     - 1: Continuous experiment

--$2: Type of experiment
+* $2: Type of experiment
-    - 1: 'distance'
-        Small cube and the reward is proportional to the speed of the cube
-    - 2: 'left'
-        The reward is greater if the arm go left
-    - 3: 'big'
-        Big cube and the reward is proportional to the speed of the cube
-    - 4: 'random'
-        There are two cubes, one of them is place in a random place and reward is inverse proportional to the distance.
+    - 0: Speed, agent gets reward for cube speed.
+    - 1: Distance, agent gets reward for minimazing distance between 2 cubes.
+    - 2: Left, agent gets reward for moving arm to the left.
+    - 3: Big, the same as 0, but cube is bigger.
+    - 4: Random, the same as 0(speed), but with random placement of cube.

--$3: Number of workers in the experiment
+* $3: Number of workers in the experiment

--$4: Value coefficient in the loss expression. # Just works in discrete so far
+* $4: Value coefficient in the loss expression. # Just works in discrete so far

 To run in peregrine run.
     - sbatch run_A3C.sh [$arguments]